Xingu River Lodge - Brazil

 The defining feature of the Xingu sport fishery is the abundant large schools of Payara during the end of the dry season.
 They stay deep in large pools, mixed with larger catfish and other species like freshwater drums and pacus.

-Bedrooms with Private Bathroom
+Bedrooms with Private Bathrooms

 Two Twin Beds with Private Bathroom